thindil/nimalyzer/doc/configuration.rst

 program will check the rule in opposite direction.
 For example, rule hasPragma will check if procedures doesn't have the selected pragmas.
 The message's level for info about the line of code which violates the rule is lvlError.
-The setting below checks if all procedures in the source code have pragma "contractual", "raises" and "tags".
+The settings below checks for:

+1. If all procedures in the source code have pragma "contractual", "raises" and "tags".
 The last two can be empty or have listed values.
-The second rule checks if all parameters of all procedures are used in the code.
-The third rule checks if all calls in the code uses named parameters.
-The fourth rule checks if all public declarations have documentation.
-The fifth rule checks if all variables' declarations have declared type and value for them.
+2. If all parameters of all procedures areused in the code.
+3. If all calls in the code uses named parameters.
+4. If all public declarations have documentation.
+5. If all variables' declarations have declared type and value for them.
+6. If any local variable declaration can be updated to let or const.

 ::
     check hasPragma procedures contractual "raises: [*" "tags: [*" check paramsUsed procedures
     check namedParams
     check hasDoc
     check varDeclared full
+    check varUplevel

 Search rules
 ------------